John Fellows Akers: Education

-Akers attended Yale, and while there joined Delta Kappa Epsilon (Phi chapter).
+Akers attended Yale University, and while there joined Delta Kappa Epsilon (Phi chapter).
+He played on the hockey team and received a degree in business.

 IBM

 Akers joined IBM in 1960 after serving in the Navy as a jet pilot.

 Akers said in 2010 “We were very square.
 We wore the blue suits, white shirts with button-down collars, striped ties, fedoras and wingtip shoes.
 The customers felt they could count on us.”

 Akers became CEO in 1985.
 He benefitted from the support of one of his predecessors, Frank Cary.
-In 1989, a young Sam Palmisano was appointed as Aker's assistant; decades later Palmisano would serve as chairman and CEO.
+In 1989, a young Sam Palmisano was appointed as Aker's assistant; decades later Palmisano would be chairman and CEO.
 Akers was chief executive during IBM's decline in the mid-1980s and early 1990s.
 Apple Inc. founder Steve Jobs described Akers as "smart, eloquent, fantastic salesperson, but he didn’t know anything about product.”

 Akers was credited with simplifying the company's bureaucracy to focus more on profits.
 On January 29, 1988, in a sweeping restructuring intended to reverse three years of disappointing performance, Akers created five new, highly autonomous organizations responsible for all of the company's innovation, design, and manufacturing.
 The moves were intended to greatly decentralize the company, which had been seen as bloated and unable to keep up with the competition and give significantly more responsibility to a younger generation of managers, while significantly reducing the role of the company's Armonk, N.Y., headquarters in the day-to-day operations.
 Under the plan, thousands of employees had to switch jobs or find themselves working for new managers.
 Akers' vision was to autonomize each division into "Baby Blues" with the aim of spinning them off from "Big Blue".

 Akers also presided over a major downsizing of IBM's workforce, cutting down from 407,000 to 360,000 by the end of 1991.
 The company had previously had a lifetime employment policy but successive voluntary buyouts and the first-ever layoff in March 1993, caused a morale crisis.
 Akers also closed ten plants and trimmed manufacturing capacity by forty percent.